victorbrodsky/order-lab/README.md

 		cd order-lab-master/packer

-6. Decide whether you want to (a) use no domain name and no https/SSL, accessing the server via its IP (b) use your domain name and https/SSL certificate, or (c) use your domain name and no https/SSL certificate:
+6. Decide whether you want to (a) use no domain name and no https/SSL, accessing the server via its IP (b) use your domain name and https/SSL certificate, or (c) use your domain name and no https/SSL certificate, and follow the instructions in the corresponding step (a), (b), or (c) below:

 	(a) Run /packer/deploy-order-digital-ocean.sh via one of the following commands (make sure to substitute your API token, database user name, and the database password.
 If "dbusername" and "dbpassword" are not provided, the default "symfony"/"symfony" values are used.):